sebdah/procmon/README.md

 The configuration of `procmon` happens at two levels;

+1. In the CLI (command line interface)
-1. In a configuration file (this is where SMTP settings etc are)
+2. In a configuration file (this is where SMTP settings etc are)

-2. In the CLI (command line interface)
+### CLI

+The below is a copy of the `procmon --help` output.
+It shows available configuration parameters and their meaning.

+    usage: procmon [-h] [-c CONFIG] [-e EXPECTED_MATCHES] [-i] [--send-email] [--log-level LOG_LEVEL] [--version] [filter]

+    positional arguments:
+      filter                Filter string to match processes for

+    options:
+      -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                            Path for configuration file (default: /etc/procmon.cfg, ./procmon.cfg) -e EXPECTED_MATCHES, --expected-matches EXPECTED_MATCHES
+                            Number of matches required for a successful result -i, --insensitive     Case insensitive process matching
+      --send-email          Send email notification
+      --log-level LOG_LEVEL
+                            Log level; debug, info, warning, error
+      --version             Print the procmon version number

 ### Configuration file

+Using a configuration file is _entirely optional_ for users that are not using the `--send-email` option.
+The configuration file is only used for configuring SMTP settings and similar.

 #### Paths